thingsthatdothings/thingsthatdothings.github.io/_posts/2023-12-22-house-prices.md

 How much is your neighbor's house?

 - **[calgary.ca](https://assessmentsearch.calgary.ca/externallogin.aspx)**

+Note
-    - use the public access
+- use the public access link
 - clear your browser cache if you hit the search limit